7 0

 This course assumes a working knowledge of Python programming.
 Students should already know know to write and debug programs and be familiar with core language features such as functions, classes, modules, and the most commonly used modules in the standard library.

-The cost of Advanced Python Mastery with up to 10 students is $15000.
-This is an all-inclusive price that includes instructor travel expenses.
-Additional students can be added for $1200/student.
+The cost of a 4-day course for 12 students is $16000 plus instructor travel expenses.
+Additional students can be added to the course for $1200/student.

 Contact